• Skip to primary navigation

 When they are bubbling on top, and the cheese has melted, they should be ready to enjoy.
 If you want to double-check, stick a fork into the potatoes to make sure that they are soft enough to eat.

-Close up of scalloped potatoes on a white plate with ham.
+Scalloped potatoes on a white plate with slices of ham and a fork.

 I would love it if you would leave a 5 Star ⭐️⭐️⭐️⭐️⭐️ rating below.
 Then follow me on Facebook, Instagram, and Pinterest!